 Here are some tips about getting the right tent for you and your kids:

 - Choose a tent you’re able to stand up in.
-This is especially important if you think your kids might wake in the night and need to be held to get back to sleep, it’s nice to at least be able to move around if you’re doing that.
+This is especially important if you are camping with babies or if think your kids might wake in the night and need to be held to get back to sleep, it’s nice to at least be able to move around if you’re doing that.

 - Choose from well known brands if possible.
 Yes they come at a higher price than the most basic tents out there, but they tend to be much better quality.
 Our very first tent was a basic non branded and it was awful!